 Brekkulækur Team

-regarding our Icelandic guides, among other qualities we value their professionalism and experience as well as their proficiency in English and German.
+regarding our Icelandic guides, among other qualities we value their professionalism and experience as well as their proficiency in English, German and Icelandic.
 And all of them are eager to show you „their“ Iceland.
 In addition to our guides up to four members of staff of different nationalities work at our guesthouse during the summer.

 Arinbjörn Jóhannsson

 called „Abbi“, was born and brought up in Brekkulækur.
 After studying ethnology in Germany for some time, he decided to devote his career to tourism.
-He started his first riding-tour in 1979 and never ran out of ideas since then.
-He is the boss, a „self-made man“ and still full of ideas for tourism.
-He can do anything from fitting horse-shoes to organizing ornithological observation excursions.
+He started his first riding-tour for guests in 1979.
+He never ran out of ideas since then and has greatly expanded the company.
+He is the boss and therefore spends a lot of time in the office, but he prefers leading the ornithological tour, repairing fences or feeding his horses in winter.

 Claudia Hofmann